 C. Documentation & Reporting

-- Risk register, risk appetite statement, risk dashboard, dan laporan manajemen it is an important document that facilitates transparency and accountability.
+- The risk register, risk appetite statement, risk dashboard, and management reports are key documents that promote transparency and accountability.

 How to apply ISO 31000?